Early Childhood

 Professional Development for Staff

-Staff professional development: SNAP-Ed team members can provide professional development opportunities to your early childhood education staff in a variety of topics.
+Staff professional development: SNAP-Ed team members can provide professional development opportunities and continuing education credentials to your early childhood education staff on a variety of topics.
 Contact us for more information.
 Illinois Extension is an approved Gateways provider.

 Topics may include: